 - Add ginger and garlic and fry for another 2 minutes.

-- Add tomato, red chilli powder, tamarind and salt to taste and mix well.
+- Now add tomato, red chilli powder, tamarind and salt to taste and mix well.

 - Cover the pan and cook on low heat for 30-35 minutes.